Nadleh Whut'en First Nation

-The Nadleh Whut'en First Nation is a First Nations government of the Dakelh people, whose territory is located in the Central Interior of British Columbia, Canada, around the east end of Fraser Lake.
+Nadleh Whut'en First Nation (formerly Fraser Lake and Stellaquo) is a First Nations government of the Dakelh people, whose territory is located in the Central Interior of British Columbia, Canada, around the east end of Fraser Lake.
 The nation has seven reserves which Crown-Indigenous Relations and Northern Development Canada refer to as IR#1-9.
 (Reserves 5 and 6 split from Nadleh Whut'en and make up Stellat'en First Nation).
 Until 1990, it was referred to as the Fraser Lake Indian Band.

-Nadleh Whut'en has 412 registered members, of which half live on reserve.
+Nadleh Whut'en has 630 registered members as of October 2025, of which half live on reserve.

 Geography

 Most of the nation's members reside in Nadleh, the main community, while others (approximately 20) live in Lejac.
 Nadleh is located along the banks of the Nautley (Nadleh) river, between Fraser Lake and the Nechako River.
 Lejac is located on the south side of Fraser Lake, on the site of the former Lejac Residential School.

 Facilities at the Nadleh reserve include the Band Office, Treaty/Lands Management Office, Forestry Office, Catholic Church, convenience store, fire hall, maintenance shop, adult learning centre, health centre, outdoor hockey rink, and community smokehouse.

 The Nadleh Koh School is home to an Aboriginal Head Start Programme.